CivicActions/ssp-toolkit/docs/ssp.md

 ### DM-2: DATA RETENTION AND DISPOSAL

-> "The organization:
->      a.
-Retains each collection of personally identifiable information (PII)
->         for [Assignment: organization-defined time period] to fulfill the purpose(s) identified in the notice or as
->         required by law;
->      b.
-Disposes of, destroys, erases, and/or anonymizes the PII, regardless
->         of the method of storage, in accordance with a NARA-approved record retention
->         schedule and in a manner that prevents loss, theft, misuse, or unauthorized access; and
->      c.
-Uses [Assignment: organization-defined techniques or methods] to ensure
->         secure deletion or destruction of PII (including originals, copies, and
->         archived records)."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this